Next Steps AmeriCorps Program

-Designed as a college completion and success strategy, the Next Steps AmeriCorps Program will engage 70 students in part-time AmeriCorps service during the 2017-2018 school year.
+Designed as a college completion and success strategy, the Next Steps AmeriCorps Program will engage 60 students in part-time AmeriCorps service during the 2021-2022 school year, its eighth year of operation.

 Who: The Next Steps AmeriCorps Program is for rising sophomores and juniors who are graduates of high-poverty school districts such as the School District of Philadelphia.

-When: This year’s program began August 21, 2017 and will end August 19, 2018.
+When: Next year’s program will begin August 20, 2021 and end August 19, 2022.
 All of the required 300 hours need to be done during that time frame.

 Where: Only in Pennsylvania.
 Participating campuses currently include: